bbc/psammead/packages/components/psammead-episode-list/README.md

 The `EpisodeList.DateTimeDuration` component is responsible for styling text to be presented as supplemental dateTime or duration metadata for an individual episode.
 This component is intended to be a child of `EpisodeList.Episode`.

 `EpisodeList.DateTimeDuration` accepts a `hasBorder` boolean prop which if provided will add a leftBorder to the metadata span.
 This allows for a visual separation of duration and date.
+The component also accepts a `dir` prop, which is used to style the border.

 ## Advanced Usage